 Available in all our branches, a hearing screening is a quick and simple check that takes just 15-20 minutes to complete.
 In areas where Scrivens Hearing Care is able to provide free NHS hearing aids, this type of initial screening is also used to ascertain whether you may benefit from NHS hearing aids.

-Hearing screening is carried out by a member of staff who will ask you to put on a set of headphones and listen for a series of beeps played at different volume levels.
-Once complete we’ll be able to tell you whether a more complete hearing health check by our Hearing Aid Audiologist is required, or if you are thinking about having NHS hearing aids, whether the results indicate that you should see your GP about getting referred to a local NHS hearing aid provider, such as Scrivens Hearing Care.
+Hearing screenings are carried out by a member of staff who will ask you to put on a set of headphones and listen for a series of beeps played at different volume levels.
+Once complete we’ll be able to tell you whether a more complete hearing health check by one of our Hearing Aid Audiologist is required, or if you are thinking about having NHS hearing aids, whether the results indicate that you should see your GP about getting referred to a local NHS hearing aid provider, such as Scrivens Hearing Care.

-This is a comprehensive assessment carried out by our qualified Hearing Aid Audiologists, it takes approximately 45 minutes and is made up to of the following steps:
+This is a comprehensive assessment carried out by one of our qualified Hearing Aid Audiologists (HAA), it takes approximately 45 minutes and is made up to of the following steps:

 Our Hearing Aid Audiologist will ask you about your medical history, as well as your lifestyle and occupation.
 You will be asked about any hearing difficulties you may be experiencing, if you have worn hearing aids before and in what specific situations you would like to hear better.

-It is extremely important that you fully understand the results of your Full Hearing Health Check and any implications.
+It is extremely important that you fully understand the results of your Full Hearing Health Check.
 Therefore, we ensure that we take the necessary time to explain the results at the end of the appointment.
-If your Full Hearing Health Check determines that a hearing loss is present, our Hearing Aid Audiologist will advise you of the most appropriate solution.
+If your Full Hearing Health Check determines that a hearing loss is present, our Hearing Aid Audiologist will advise you of the most appropriate solutions for you.